civilKaos82/alt-algorithms-and-oo-checkpoint-challenge/README.md

 # Deano's Dealership

-##Summary
+## Summary
 Your reputation for building command line apps is growing.
-Fran's orange grove is blooming and Bernie's bistro is booming.
+Fran's orange grove is blooming and Bernie's Bistro is booming.

 Bernie's mate Deano from Brisbane (or Brizzy as Deano calls it) has a small used car dealership.
-He currently keeps track of the cars on his lot in a text file.
-He is about to receive a big shipment of used cars from Japan and he wants a quick way to see what cars he has on his lot and remove cars from his text file when they are sold.

-The same programmer who left Bernie's project half-done, did the same with Deano's.
-Now it's your job to ship the product that Deano wants.
+He is about to receive a big shipment of used cars from Japan and he wants an application to help him manage his growing inventory.
+It just so happens that the same programmer who left Bernie's project half-done, did the same with Deano's.
+It's your job to ship the product that Deano wants before the shipment of cars arrives.

 #### Dealership System Use Cases: